jonnieZG/DFPlayerMini/README.md

 All the sounds should be stored on a FAT formatted SD Card.
 The files can be organized in folders, sorted in a natural (sort-by-name) order.
 You address the file by its number (starting from 1) and its folder (also starting from 1).

-**However**, if you need to achieve a gapless play, you should write all the files to the root of the SD Card, rather than use folders.
-Furthermore, it might be a good idea to format the SD Card each time before copying the files, and to copy the file in their order of appearence.
+**However**, if you need to achieve a gapless play, you should use only **WAV format**, and write all the files to the **root** of the SD Card, rather than using folders.
+Furthermore, it might be a good idea to **format the SD Card** each time before copying the files, and to **copy the files in their order of appearence**.
 Using Windows' Copy/Paste will not guarantee you the proper order, so you might want to use the [SDCardRecorder Utility](https://github.com/jonnieZG/SDCardRecorder), a small utility written in Java, that will also generate `#define` entries for each sound.

 ### Supported Sound Formats
 The DFPlayerMini supports both WAV and MP3 formats.
-When using the WAV format, you should make sure to remove any metadata from the WAV file, since the player will interpret it as noise.
+When using WAV files, you should make sure to remove any metadata from the WAV file, since the player will interpret it as noise.

 I have found the MP3[44100 Hz, Mono, 32-bit float, VBR] and WAV[44100 Hz, Mono, 16-bit] to be working great, while MP3[22050 CBR]